Shape

 Example:

-winding_square = winding SQUARE
+winding_square = winding SQUAREeven_odd shape

-with its fill rule set to even-odd.
+Returns shape with its fill rule set to even-odd.

 Specifies that “inside” is computed by an odd number of edge crossings.